swiftlang/swift/CONTRIBUTING.md

 - For text formatting and spelling, follow the same rules as documentation and in-code comments—for example, the use of capitalization and periods.
 - If the commit is a bug fix on top of another recently committed change, or a revert or reapply of a patch, include the Git revision number of the prior related commit, for example “Revert abcdef because it caused bug#”.

-For minor violations of these guidelines, the community normally favors reminding the contributor of this policy over reverting.
-Minor corrections and omissions can be handled by sending a reply to the commits mailing list.

 ### Attribution of Changes